a bag of apples

 Sorry that we’re making things more complicated for you!
 As we make the transition to a circular economy, there’s always going to be grey areas, an element of trial and error, and, unfortunately, greenwashing.
 We’re still working on the solutions but, as is the normally the case, natural is the way to go.

 We’re huge fans of bamboo as it’s a super sustainable crop to grow, has a range of applications, and will biodegrade in your compost heap/bin or nature.
-For our mobile cases, we developed a plastic from the byproduct of linseed/flax farming that is compostable in your backyard.
+For our mobile cases, we make them from a blend of renewable materials, including hemp, flax, cellulose and PLA, combined with biodegradable PBAT, a highly biodegradable polymer that completely decomposes without leaving any toxic residue.

 A Good Mobile Case